Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.Containers.md

 ### Configure with Azure template

-To enable Defender for Containers:
+To enable Microsoft Defender for Containers:

 - Set the `Standard` pricing tier for Microsoft Defender for Containers.